Charmain-Bonareri/Intro-to-Jquery/READme.md

 * [Authors information](#contact)

 ## Description
-This is a clone website that implements everything I have learnt from Bootstrap, Javascript and jQuery to recreate a landing page for a fictional studio as called Delani Studio.
+jQuery is a JavaScript Library. jQuery greatly simplifies JavaScript programming. jQuery is easy to learn. jQuery takes a lot of common tasks that require many lines of JavaScript code to accomplish, and wraps them into methods that you can call with a single line of code.
+This webpage applies the different styles I have learnt in jQuery to play around with html and css elements.

 # Setup and Installation Requirements